bostanberkay/turkish-vowel-harmony-online-accuracy-task/README.md

 # Turkish Vowel Harmony Online Accuracy Task for PCIbex

-This repository contains the PCIbex experiment script for the online accuracy task used in the study:
+This repository contains the PCIbex experiment script for the online accuracy task used in the research:

 **“Eyes on the Pupil Size: Pupillary Sensitivity to Morphophonological Mismatches in Turkish”**
 Ali Çağan Kaya, Berkay Bostan, İpek Pınar Uzun